Native American Tribes

 * at the bottom of a listing = No seal.

 As with other Eastern Native Americans, there are not too many references here, as most interactions were in the European settlement and “Revolutionary” times in the Eastern U.S. and precede ” The West” of our focus in Old West Daily Reader.
-However, among these tribes are the first to have their lands stolen and be forced west to the “Indian Lands“, and they are also usually included in: The Originals – Battlefields and Massacres, as background and part of the complete story of Indian and European relation as they unfolded in the “New World”.
+However, among these tribes are the first to have their lands stolen and be forced west to the “Indian Lands“, and they are also usually included as “background” and part of the complete story of Indian and European relation as they unfolded in the “New World”.

 Alabama